fizzed/crux/crux-uri/README.md

 ## Overview

 A lightweight, zero-dependency library for building and using URIs.
-Supports builder-style syntax and accepts objects in um  In its own project so you can avoid pulling in larger libraries (e.g. okhttp or apache http) just for their URIs libs.
+Supports builder-style syntax.
+Accepts objects in various methods to simplify building valid REST uris.
+Designed in its own project so you can avoid pulling in larger libraries (e.g. okhttp or apache http) just for their URI class.

 ## Usage